The curriculum is at the heart of a school’s purpose and our curriculum reflects our school motto:

 The National Curriculum is for all pupils and the expectation is that the principles of inclusion pertain.
 Where necessary, the teacher will support children with SEN through personalised activities and adult support from either the class teacher or LSA.
 Individual programmes for teaching and support are drawn up as appropriate by teachers in conjunction with the SEN co-ordinator.
 Care is exercised to ensure that parents and carers are involved appropriately and kept fully informed.

 We believe in a creative, attractive and purposeful learning environment in all areas of school.
 Each classroom has an English, maths, science and theme display board.

 When considering the impact of our curriculum, a more significant factor than data would be the children’s attitude towards their learning.
 We aim to make pupils more eager to talk about, discuss and reflect upon their learning.
 This is evident through their engagement in lessons, when talking with them about their learning and also what can be seen in their books.

 Assessment lies at the heart of teaching and learning.
 It allows children’s progress to be expressed and monitored.
 This is done in partnership with children and parents.
 It is an ongoing process carried out to support teaching and learning to ensure each child achieves their potential and makes good or better progress throughout their time at Long Ridings Primary School.

-We have well-embedded assessment procedures in place to check what pupils can do and understand and to help identify where there are gaps.
-Whilst we do carry out formal assessment as a means of providing a progress measure, we recognise the most important assessment is when given immediately whilst new learning is taking place in the classroom.
+We have well-embedded assessment procedures in place to check what pupils can do, understand and remember.
+We are then able to help identify where there are gaps.
+Whilst we do carry out formal assessment as a means of providing a progress measure, we recognise the most important assessment and feedback is when given immediately whilst new learning is taking place in the classroom.